uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 `FORCE_NULL` and `FORCE_NOT_NULL` can be used simultaneously on the same column.
 This results in converting quoted null strings to null values and unquoted null strings to empty strings.

-When a `COPY FROM...ON SEGMENT` command is run, the server configuration parameter `gp_enable_segment_copy_checking` controls whether the table distribution policy \(from the table `DISTRIBUTED` clause\) is checked when data is copied into the table.
+When a `COPY FROM...(ON_SEGMENT)` command is run, the server configuration parameter `gp_enable_segment_copy_checking` controls whether the table distribution policy \(from the table `DISTRIBUTED` clause\) is checked when data is copied into the table.
 The default is to check the distribution policy.
 An error is returned if the row of data violates the distribution policy for the segment instance.
 For information about the parameter, see [Server Configuration Parameters](../config_params/guc_config.html).

-Data from a table that is generated by a `COPY TO...ON SEGMENT` command can be used to restore table data with `COPY FROM...ON SEGMENT`.
+Data from a table that is generated by a `COPY TO...(ON_SEGMENT)` command can be used to restore table data with `COPY FROM...(ON_SEGMENT)`.
 However, data restored to the segments is distributed according to the table distribution policy at the time the files were generated with the `COPY TO` command.
-The `COPY` command might return table distribution policy errors, if you attempt to restore table data and the table distribution policy was changed after the `COPY FROM...ON SEGMENT` was run.
+The `COPY` command might return table distribution policy errors, if you attempt to restore table data and the table distribution policy was changed after the `COPY FROM...(ON_SEGMENT)` was run.

-> **Note** If you run `COPY FROM...ON SEGMENT` and the server configuration parameter `gp_enable_segment_copy_checking` is `false`, manual redistribution of table data might be required.
+> **Note** If you run `COPY FROM...(ON_SEGMENT)` and the server configuration parameter `gp_enable_segment_copy_checking` is `false`, manual redistribution of table data might be required.
 See the `ALTER TABLE` clause `WITH REORGANIZE`.

 When you specify the `LOG ERRORS` clause, Greenplum Database captures errors that occur while reading the external table data.
 You can view and manage the captured error log data.